RahulDev-01/netflix-clone/README.md

-Here's a sample README file for your React app:

----

 # React Firebase App

 This is a React application that uses Firebase Authentication to manage user login/logout and routes users to different pages based on their authentication status.